Opinion | Kavanaugh's Supreme Court nod is part of conservatives' master plan

-President Trump announcement that he will nominate Brett Kavanaugh to replace the recently retired Anthony Kennedy on the Supreme Court will not only have a major impact on American law.
-It also demonstrates the binding power of the conservative legal movement that has pushed the federal courts to the right for decades, while also drawing Donald Trump ever closer to the Republican Party for the last two years.
+President Donald Trump's announcement that he will nominate Brett Kavanaugh to replace retiring Justice Anthony Kennedy on the Supreme Court will not only have a major impact on American law.
+It also demonstrates the binding power of the conservative legal movement that has pushed the federal courts to the right for decades, while also drawing Trump ever closer to the Republican Party for the last two years.

 Trump, of course, has generally been impulsive on policy and independent from the Republican leadership on a variety of issues from sanctions on Russia to trade policy.
 But on judges he has been the ultimate party man, effectively delegating his choice to conservative legal activists.
 His willing acquiescence to their wishes on what could arguably be one of the few lasting achievements of his presidency reflects how important control of the courts is to both Republican public officials and voters.